Anwar8/Blaze/notes/journal.md

 - [ ] Develop a better testing framework for `MPI` code.

 ## Journal
+### 13 May
+Stiffness contributions at the element level are all calcualted, but are then wasted as they are not used if the DoF associated with them is fixed.
+This might not be the case when calculating reaction forces, however.

+There was a bug in `update_dofs_numbers` which was accessing the `std::vector` `dofs_numbers` by iterating over while it was already cleared and thus could not be iterated over. solution for this was to use `.push_back`.

+I have now changed the mapping algorithm in `BeamElementCommonInterface` and all tests ran successfully.
+Still running into bug `Unable to factorise matrix` which is the first known bug reported and still the most troublesome.

+4. [x] Change the mapping algorithm in `BeamElementCommonInterface`.

+I do not have tests for testing the stiffness mapping, but that is best left for another time if at all.
+Since `VerificationTestsBlaze` works well, then maybe I do not need these unit tests.

+Up next:
+1. [ ] Distributed BC-handling.
+2. [ ] Distributed load-handling.
+3. [ ] Distributed record-handling.
+4. [ ] Distributed stiffness contribution assembly with `Tpetra`.
+5. [ ] Distributed solution procedure.
+6. [ ] Massive clean-up.

+### 11 May
+1. [x] Add a `std::vector` or similar to `Node` that corresponds to the position vector of the node.
+This is now called `dofs_numbers`.
+2. [x] Ensure that this position vector is updated whenever `nz_i` is updated.
+3. [x] Ensure that position vector is updated whenever DoFs are freed or fixed.
+4. Change the mapping algorithm in `BeamElementCommonInterface`.

+*Warning*: There is something funny going on with how the loads are defined and how `compute_global_load_triplets` behaves having to iterate over the loads and DoFs.
+I think this might be simplified with the introduction of `dofs_numbers`.
+Need to revisit this later to see why `nodal_loads` always has 6 elements in stead of just going with the flow of the active and inactive DoFs.

+An important thing to note about ensuring the position vector is updated is to remember that `nz_i` must be updated after a change in active DoFs.
+This means that we must call `set_nz_i` or `increment_nz_i` after such operations, thus rendering it redundant to also update `dofs_numbers` after an update in boundary conditions, as this update is tied to `set_nz_i` or `increment_nz_i` anyway.

 ### 25 April
 - [x] Update number check tests.
 - [ ] Start writing and illustrating algorithm.